Donor Profile

 By Region

-SSA: In March 2022, Sweden adopted a new Regional strategy for development cooperation with Africa, which will focus on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
+SSA: In March 2022, Sweden adopted a new Regional strategy for development cooperation with Africa, which focuses on strengthening regional cooperation and integration in environment and climate, democracy and human rights, migration and development, economic integration, and peaceful and inclusive societies.
 The new strategy covers SEK4.7 billion ( US$464 million in 2022 prices) in total for the period 2022-2026.

 Budget

-The government’s 2024 budget set the ODA budget at SEK56 billion, or US$6.1 billion, annually in 2024-2026, which represents 0.88% of projected GNI.
+The government’s 2024 budget set the ODA budget at SEK56 billion ( US$6.1 billion) annually in 2024-2026, which represents 0.88% of projected GNI.

 The budget also highlights that Swedish ODA will be redirected from multilateral organizations to civil society.
 In addition to increased support to Ukraine, Sweden’s humanitarian assistance will increase.
 Priorities for Swedish ODA in 2024 include: